mosparo/documentation/docs/3_installation/2_install/1_normal.md

 6. Follow the installation wizard to install mosparo

 :::info
-If you're using the mosparo Docker image with a MySQL database in a container, please use the name of that container as the database host.
+If you're using the mosparo Docker image with a MySQL or PostgreSQL database in a container, please use the name of that container as the database host.
 :::